liefery-it-legacy/blog/_posts/2018-07-12-ticket-management-doesnt-need-to-be-a-hassle.md

 ## Bridge the gap

-When you are using all of these external services and want to do so to your benefit - you got to make sure they work well with each other.
+When you are using all of these external services and want to do so to your benefit - you've got to make sure they work well with each other.
 This is especially true for GitHub and Jira.
-Because in reality code changes and the tickets they belong to are connected tightly, they should be equally connected within their tools.
+Because in reality pull requests and the tickets they belong to are connected tightly, they should be equally connected within their tools.

-For that we use [Tickety-tick](https://github.com/bitcrowd/tickety-tick).
+We use [Tickety-Tick](https://github.com/bitcrowd/tickety-tick) to solve this problem.
-Tickety-tick is a browser extension made by our friends at [Bitcrowd](https://bitcrowd.net/) which manages the naming of branches, commits and pull request titles in code depending on the ticket they belong to.
+Tickety-Tick is a browser extension made by our friends at [Bitcrowd](https://bitcrowd.net/).
+It manages the naming of branches, commits and pull request titles in code depending on the ticket they belong to.
-Tickety-tick does not only recognize tickets from Jira.
+Tickety-Tick does not only recognize tickets from Jira.
 It also supports GitHub, [Trello](https://trello.com/), [GitLab](https://about.gitlab.com/) and [Pivotal Tracker](https://www.pivotaltracker.com/).

-While using Tickety-tick is a great way to reference Jira tickets from GitHub, it did not solve our problem of having to use both for just one task.
+While for us using Tickety-Tick was a great way to reference Jira tickets from GitHub, it did not solve our problem of having to use both for just one task.
 GitHub depended on Jira and Jira depended on GitHub.
-If you used one, you had to use the other.
-When reviewing a pull request for example, you had to go look for the original ticket in Jira to read the ticket description.
-When doing QA in Jira, one had to look at the pull request on GitHub to see if any requirements changed.
+If we used one, we had to use the other.
+When reviewing a pull request for example, we had to go look for the original ticket in Jira to read the ticket description.
+When doing QA in Jira, we had to look at the pull request on GitHub to see if any requirements changed.
+It did not make our workflow "disappear".
+Instead it resulted in everyone playing the maniac game of who-can-have-more-browser-tabs-opened-at-once.
+Trust me, the game is more frightening than the name I gave it.

 Having two services be so tightly coupled can be a mess.
 But it does not have to be.
 That's why we created the [GitHub-Jira-Bot](https://github.com/liefery/github-jira-bot).
 The bot helps us in two ways: It moves relevant information from a Jira ticket into the pull request an GitHub.
 And it moves relevant information from GitHub back to Jira.